Silesian language

-Several efforts have been made to gain recognition for Silesian as an official regional language in Poland.
-Shortly before the 2007 Polish parliamentary election, the MPs of Self-Defence of the Republic of Poland, League of Polish Families, People's National Movement and the Polish People's Party submitted a bill recognizing Silesian as a regional language in Poland, but the Sejm was dissolved before the bill could have been passed.
-In April 2024, the Polish Sejm took a significant step by passing a bill recognizing it as such, however, the bill was vetoed by President Andrzej Duda on 29 May 2024.
+Several efforts have been made for Silesian to gain recognition as an official regional language in Poland.
+Shortly before the 2007 election, the MPs of Samoobrona, LPR, RLN and PSL submitted a bill recognizing Silesian as a regional language in Poland, but the Sejm was dissolved before it could have been passed.
+Subsequent stillborn attempts were made in 2010 and 2012.
+In 2011, the ECRML recommended that Poland recognizes Silesian as a language.
+In 2014, a citizens' bill signed by 140,000 citizens was submitted to the Sejm, but was rejected; similar bills were voted down in 2018 and 2020.
+In 2023, another bill was prepared but was not voted upon because the Sejm's term ended and the election was called.
+In April 2024, the Sejm took a significant step by passing a bill recognizing Silesian as a regional language, but the bill was vetoed by President Andrzej Duda on 29 May 2024.
+In January 2026, the Sejm again once passed the bill recognizing it as such, but it was vetoed by President Karol Nawrocki on 12 February 2026.

 Distribution

 Silesian speakers currently live in the region of Upper Silesia, which is split between southwestern Poland and the northeastern Czech Republic.
 At present Silesian is commonly spoken in the area between the historical border of Silesia on the east and a line from Syców to Prudnik on the west as well as in the Rawicz area.

 Until 1945, Silesian was also spoken in enclaves in Lower Silesia, where the majority spoke Lower Silesian, a variety of Central German.
 The German-speaking population was either evacuated en masse by German forces towards the end of the war or deported by the new administration upon the Polish annexation of the Silesian Recovered Territories after its end.
 Before World War II, most Slavic-language speakers also knew German and, at least in eastern Upper Silesia, many German speakers were acquainted with Slavic Silesian.

 According to the last official census in Poland in 2021, about 460,000 people declared Silesian as their native language, whereas in the country's census of 2011, the figure was about 510,000.
 In the censuses in Poland, the Czech Republic, and Slovakia, nearly 527,000 people declared Silesian nationality; Upper Silesia has almost five million inhabitants, with the vast majority speaking Polish in the Polish part and declaring themselves to be Poles and the vast majority speaking Czech in the Czech part and declaring themselves to be Czechs.